 How the Medical Spending Tax-Saver Account Works

-- Decide how much you want to contribute to the account for 2012.
+- Decide how much you want to contribute to the account.

-- Have your contributions deducted from your paycheck each pay period before taxes are withheld, up to $5,000/year per household (or $2,500 if married and filing a separate tax return for the plan year).
+- Have your contributions deducted from your paycheck each pay period before taxes are withheld.
+You can contribute a minimum of $50 and a maximum of $2,500.

 - Use the money in your account to pay for eligible expenses such as copayments, coinsurance and deductibles.

 - The full value of your account is available after the first of the calendar year.

 Your Medical Flexible Spending Tax-Saver Account Debit Card

 Use the debit card to pay for eligible health care out-of-pocket expenses.
 The debit card gives you instant, on-the-spot access to your account.
 When you pay for an item or service, use the card just like a debit card, (except that you don't need to enter a PIN, and you should select "credit" at the register).
 You can even use it to make eligible purchases online.